Podcast Starter Kit: 7 Things You Need in 2023

 One way is to record your audio using a microphone and then edit it using audio editing software such as GarageBand or Audacity.

-Once you have your final recording, you will need to upload it to a hosting platform (such as Libsyn, Buzzsprout, or Podbean) to make it available for others to download and listen to.
+Once you have your final recording, upload it to a hosting platform to make it available for others to download and listen to.

-With these platforms, you can record and edit your audio directly on their website or app.
+These platforms let you record and edit your audio directly on their website or app.

-Once you have finished recording and editing your episode, you can then publish it with the click of a button.
+Once you have finished recording and editing your episode, you can publish it with a button.

 What Do I Need To Start A Podcast?